Before the glitz and the glam, these folks got their hands dirty.

 No dogs there.

-Everyday Joes learn a lot.
-Whether you’re just starting out, in-between or changing careers, it’s okay to take something a little less glamorous to get you through the tough times.
-You’ll learn some new things and you never know just who you might meet.
-That lousy job just could be the gateway to the job of your dreams.
+Whether you’re just starting out, in-between, or changing careers, it’s okay to take something a little less glamorous to get you through the tough times.
+You’ll learn some new things, and you never know just who you might meet.
+That lousy job could be the gateway to the job of your dreams.